skip-mev/skip-go-fast-solver/README.md

 1. Update [config/local/keys.json](config/local/keys.json) with the corresponding solver private keys and addresses.
 2. Update [config/local/config.yml](config/local/config.yml) with the needed config values (solver addresses, chain rpc links, etc.).
 Values that need to be set are in `<>` brackets.
 Reference the [shared/config/config.go](shared/config/config.go) file for more info about the config fields.
-   - [config/local/config.yml](config/local/config.yml) file has recommended values already set.
-To customize your solver deployment further, reference [config/sample/config.yml](config/sample/config.yml) to see which configuration values can be modified.
+   - The [config/local/config.yml](config/local/config.yml) config file is pre-filled with recommended values.
+To customize your solver deployment, reference [config/sample/config.yml](config/sample/config.yml) to see which config values can be modified.

 ```shell
 make build # build solver server binary